Cerda-CruzStanlie/LoadCellProject/README.md

     Log data to CSV.
   Examples and expected outputs.

-## Calibration
+### Calibration
   Clear step-by-step procedure.
   Link to calibration script/notebook.
   Mention where the calibration factor is stored.

-## Data Logging & Analysis
+### Main
   Where CSVs get saved.
   Column meanings.
   Link to plotting/analysis scripts.

 ## Known Limitations / TODO / Roadmap
-Power supply limit
-  -
+### Limitations:
-Data Noise: Raspberry Pi and ESP32 are attached to a breadboard, therefore transfering the setup to a PCB could limit noise in the data.
+Power supply limit: Limited Amperage Prevents Full Throttle Mapping Data Noise: Raspberry Pi and ESP32 are connected via dupont pins and breadboard, transfering the setup to a PCB could limit noise in the data.
+### TODO: -
+### RoadMap:
+Convert system to battery power with power distribution board for accurate inflight power motor draw.
+Ideally implemented with a current transducer.

 ## Future work/Ideas:
 For automated efficiency two additional sensor can be implemented with the data collection script.
 - Current Draw Sensor (Current Transducer) can be implemented into the loadcell system.
 Note - The Abestop Power Supply Unit comes with a Transducer, therefore power measurements can be done through that.
 If the system is to be automated or changed to battery power, having a transducer can allow for automated current data collection.
 - Anemometer Board: An air speed measurement PCB board that can relay airspeed data to the microcontroller would enhance data comprenhesion, as a map of throttle vs efficiency can be generated without needing to do multiple trials.

 ## How to Give Feedback / Contribute
-  Perfect spot to link your feedback form.
-  Basic instructions if someone wants to open issues or PRs.
+  Feedback form: Check Creator's Page